emonney/IdentityServer.ExtensionGrant.Delegation/README.md

     See the file [GoogleTokenValidator.cs](https://github.com/emonney/IdentityServer.ExtensionGrant.Delegation/blob/master/IdentityServer.ExtensionGrant.Delegation/TokenValidators/GoogleTokenValidator.cs) for an example of an `ITokenValidator` implementation.

 2. Optionally to customize how a new user is created, inherit from `GrantValidationService` and override the `CreateUserAsync` method to configure or set properties on the newly created user.
-Don’t forget to register your new implementation with DI:
+Don't forget to register your new implementation with DI:
     ```csharp
     services.AddScoped<IGrantValidationService, CustomGrantValidationService>();
     ```

 ## Usage
-1. The client signs in with the external OAuth provider (e.g. facebook, google, etc using the provider's recommened approach) and obtains an id/access token.
+1. The client signs in with the external OAuth provider (e.g. facebook, google, etc. using the provider's recommended approach) and obtains an id/access token.
 2. With the token from the OAuth provider make a call to IdentityServer to validate and exchange the external token with an IdentityServer AccessToken with which you can make API calls.
 The call to exchange tokens could look like this:
     ```